What do the Media Download fields mean?

 What file formats can you Export to?

 CSV, CSV ZIP, CSV GZ, or XLSX.
 We recommend using the Zip or GZ options for more exports, since they will process and download faster.
+(Note.
+The XLSX format is limited to 10,000 lines of output)

 How do I identify the initiator of an Export or Package run request?